Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Category chaos obscures profitability

-Catch-all categories like “Miscellaneous” hide the true cost of operating your business.
+Catch-all categories like “Miscellaneous” hide the true cost of operating your business, obscure profitability, weaken financial data, and make it harder to judge the business’s current financial health and overall financial health.
 If you can’t clearly see what you’re spending on labor, marketing, software, or professional services, you can’t answer questions like:

 • Which services are actually profitable?